porterhau5/porterhau5.github.io/_posts/2016-06-20-native-port-forwarding-windows.md

     thumb: photo-protractor-thumb.jpeg
 author: porterhau5
 ---
-`netsh interface portproxy` is baked right into Windows and has everything you need to set up a pivot point.
+Ever wanted to route traffic through a compromised Windows host without going through the hassle of setting up a Meterpreter session or uploading files which may get flagged by endpoint protection? `netsh interface portproxy` is baked right into Windows and has everything you need to set up a pivot point.
 It works by directing incoming traffic on a specified host:port to a destination host:port.
 Very simple, and very effective.

 ### Command